jessecrossen/ttsim/README.md

 =======================

-This is a software simulator of the [Turing Tumble](https://www.turingtumble.com/), a programmable marble-powered computer.
+This is a software simulator of the [Turing Tumble](https://www.turingtumble.com/), an amazing programmable marble-powered computer.
 It runs entirely in your browser, so you can [try it out here](https://jessecrossen.github.io/ttsim/).
 If you've used an actual Turing Tumble, it should be straightforward to get started, but here's [some documentation about how to use it](https://jessecrossen.github.io/ttsim/usage).
+If you got here but haven't used an actual Turing Tumble yet, you may need one in your life!

 What's Inside?
 ==============